Installing Debian 10

 Debian refers to the second iso as “unofficial”.
 Do not let that mislead you.
 It is still provided by the team responsible for the installer images.
 In this context, “unofficial” means that it does not fully conform with Debian’s Free Software Guidelines.

 While understandable, this is a rather unconvincing attempt to maintain the line that Debian only ships with free/libre software.
-I can, thus, understand why the Free Software Foundation and GNU1 do not include Debian in their list of approved distributions that do not sacrifice software freedom for convenience.2
+I can, thus, see why the Free Software Foundation or the GNU project1 do not include Debian in their list of approved distributions that do not sacrifice software freedom for convenience.2

 Writing the latest release iso